 Basically, while Google Analytics can be likened to full-fledged desktop Photoshop, Ghostboard is like the version of Photoshop on my phone.
 Much more limited, but gets everything I need done.
 In the world of web analytics, it’s enough for me for now.

 Still, there are reasons why I didn’t sign up past the trial window.

 - The price.
-I don't want to pay anything for analytics.
-It's not just Google Analytics that's free; Matomo is also free (and very privacy forward).
+I don’t want to pay anything for analytics.
+It’s not just Google Analytics that’s free; Matomo is also free (and very privacy-forward).
 I would pay for it if it were delivering ten times the value, like helping me home in on valuable posts that deliver affiliate or advertising income.
-I'm not there yet with my 20k monthly views (July 2019; but it grows by 30% a month), and even if I were, Google Analytics or Matomo (free if self hosted) would be fine.
-In a nutshell, I pay any money just for something that's "nice" that doesn't make my life easier or more valuable.
+I’m not there yet with my 20k monthly views, and even if I were, Google Analytics or Matomo (free if self hosted) would be fine.
+In a nutshell, I pay any money just for something that’s “nice” that doesn’t make my life easier or more valuable.

 - Google Analytics ultimately delivers more information.
 Because it’s Google, and Google spies on everything, you can get very rich information about the demographics of your audience.
 (Of course, it’ll only be two thirds of your audience, because so much of it blocks GA.)

 - It’s a third party service that holds my data.
 I’d rather hold on to the data myself.
 Yes, I trust Google with the data, but they give me a lot back for it.
 My next move is likely self-hosted Matomo.

 My hopes for the future of Ghostboard

 The developers of Ghostboard are responsive and engaged in the Ghost community, and are nice people.
 I’m not sure what the future will bring, but I’m optimistic!

 What I hope for in the future from Ghostboard is a few things: